 A standard question in real algebraic geometry is to compute the number of connected components of a real algebraic variety in affine space.
-By adapting an approach for determining connectivity in complements of real hypersurfaces by Hong, Rohal, Safey El Din, and Schost, algorithms are presented for computing the number of connected components, the Euler characteristic, and deciding the connectivity between two points for a smooth manifold arising as the complement of a real hypersurface of a real algebraic variety.
-When taking such real hypersurface to be the set of singular points, this yields an approach for determining smooth connectivity in a real algebraic variety.
-The method is based upon gradient ascent/descent paths on the real algebraic variety and several examples are included to demonstrate the approach.
+This manuscript provides algorithms for computing the number of connected components, the Euler characteristic, and deciding the connectivity between two points for a smooth manifold arising as the complement of a real hypersurface of a real algebraic variety.
+When considering the complement of the set of singular points of a real algebraic variety, this yields an approach for determining smooth connectivity in a real algebraic variety.
+The method is based upon gradient ascent/descent paths on the real algebraic variety inspired by a method proposed by Hong, Rohal, Safey El Din, and Schost for complements of real hypersurfaces.
+Several examples are included to demonstrate the approach.
 Keywords.
 Connectivity, smooth points, real algebraic sets, polynomial systems, homotopy continuation, numerical algebraic geometry